New Greek cabinet sworn in with few new faces

 Chouliarakis, who was finance minister in the caretaker government during the recent election campaign, was a senior member of the bailout negotiation team, known for his grasp of details.

-Both need to steer through reforms ranging from changes to the pension and labor systems, to overseeing the recapitalization of banks and discussion of debt relief for the country.
+Both need to steer through reforms ranging from changes to the pension and labour systems, to overseeing the recapitalisation of banks and discussion of debt relief for the country.

 Tspiras entrenched his position as Greece’s dominant political figure by sweeping to victory in national elections on Sept.
 20. He has teamed up with the right-wing Independent Greeks party, his partners in a previous administration from January to August, giving the government a slim majority of 155 seats in the 300-member parliament.